Skip to main content

 The film coasts on the star power of Hemsworth as he performs elaborately choreographed action techniques all pinned together by some obligatory plot points.
 You see the intention with them trying to use this mission to save this kid as a means for Hemsworth’s character to process the grief of losing his son, but the audience responds to this device less because it is gracefully integrated into this story and more because they recognize its shadow from better crafted films.

-The success of a movie like Extraction is often used as evidence of the mediocrity of Netflix films, but it’s not as though great art can’t be made through streaming venues.
-(And it’s not like we didn’t have mediocre nonsense movies before the days of streaming.)
 We have seen really good things come from this model.
-And I’m not clear on what the threshold is for the number of films that need to be good to disprove the theorem that Netflix movies are themselves bad.
+And I’m not clear on what the threshold is for the number of films that need to be good to disprove this theorem.
 How many Romas do we need to make up for all the Ridiculous Sixes?
-What is clear to me is that streaming films do face an uphill battle in being seen as equal to theatrical films.
+What is clear is that streaming films do face an uphill battle in being seen as equal to theatrical films.

 We’ll use Netflix’s 2020 adaptation of Daphne de Maurier’s Rebecca as an example.
 The book was first adapted by filmmaking pioneer Alfred Hitchcock in 1940, sporting a psychologically fraught tale of true love, social class, and mystery, all while boasting some of the most haunting visuals of the day.

-Ben Wheatley’s adaptation premiered on Netflix in 2020.
-It’s a perfectly fine follow-up in many ways, and a wholly fantastic one in many others.
-You see the foundation set by the Hitchcock film, yes, but Wheatley’s adaptation brings the leading heroine’s psychology to the forefront with some remarkable blend of editing and directing.
-Lily James as the leading heroine is one of the most inspired casting choices in recent memory.
-It was a solid effort.
 Yet the film walked right into a minefield in which it was savaged by critics who insisted that it could never be as great as the original Rebecca.
 (There are layers of irony to this conversation when you consider what the plot of Rebecca even is.)
 The movie experienced a brief run of irritation before it was, too, eventually forgotten.

 Netflix films have a harder time catching the public consciousness, but I don’t think the reason for that is as straightforward as them just not being as good.
-The question isn’t really, “how do we get Netflix to make better films?” as much as, “how can Netflix better shepherd its own library of content?”
+The question isn’t really, “how do we get Netflix to make better films?” as much as, “how can Netflix specifically better shepherd its own library of content?”
 I think we owe some discussion to how the Netflix business model makes its own films feel cheap.

 Living in the Netflix Empire